SISHRAK/leetcode/README.md

 * [1] Easy
 * [2] Medium
 * [3] Hard
-* [4] Very Hard

 ## C++ Solutions

 * [1] Easy
 * [2] Medium
 * [3] Hard
-* [4] Very Hard

 ## How to use

-- To run a solution, click on the link provided in the description.
+- To run a solution, git clone and find your function.
-- If you want to run a specific test case, click on the `Test` button next to the test case number.
+- If you want to run a specific test case, in main you can write tests.
-- To view the source code, click on the `View Code` button next to the test case number.

 ## Contribution Guidelines